My house is a mess, I can’t remember where I put my sunglasses, but my mp3 collection is close to immaculate.

-- Five stars – one of the greatest songs you’ve ever heard
+- Five stars – one of the greatest songs I’ve ever heard.

-- Three stars – I could listen to it again, but I wouldn’t recommend it to a friend.
+- Three stars – I could listen to it again, and I might recommend it to a friend.

 - Two stars – not one of their best songs.
 Grates on my nerves a little.